We get it – life happens. You might have had a last-minute change of plans or your flight might have been delayed.

 Arriving in Canada as a student

-Arriving in Canada as a student can be an exciting yet challenging experience, exciting of the beautiful nature of the country, and the new things to learn and experience.
+Arriving in Canada as a student can be exciting (because of the beautiful nature of the country, and the new things to learn and experience) yet challenging experience.

 The hope for a new and better beginning, the joy of finally being able to study in your most desired school.